valentino-drappa/vdr-reduxtoolkit-observable/README.md

 <b>This class represents the reducer for a single action. </b>

 You can of course create an action which does not interact with redux-observable.
 You will use this class in order to manage a single action.
+By extending the class you will implement one method:

 | Method          | Description             |
 | --------------- | ----------------------- |